-Former LSU standout Tom Hand is in his third year as head coach of the UNC Asheville men's tennis program and seventh year with the Bulldog tennis.
+Former LSU standout Tom Hand is in his fourth year as head coach of the UNC Asheville men's tennis program and seventh year with the Bulldog tennis.

 He served as an assistant to both the men's and women's team with Lise Gregory for four seasons before being named to the head men's position in the fall of 2013.